Elkhorn Mountains

 The Elkhorn Mountains are a mountain range in southwestern Montana, part of the Rocky Mountains and are roughly 300,000 acres (1200 km²) in size.
 It is an inactive volcanic mountain range with the highest point being Crow Peak at 9414 ft, right next to Elkhorn Peak, 9381 ft.
-The range is surrounded by the cities of Helena, Montana City, Townsend, Whitehall, and Boulder and is part of the Helena National Forest in Montana's Jefferson County.
+The range is surrounded by the cities of Helena, Montana City, Townsend, Whitehall, and Boulder.
+The majority of the range is public land including portions in the Helena-Lewis and Clark National Forest, the Beaverhead-Deerlodge National Forest, Bureau of Land Management, and state lands.
+The majority of the range is in Montana's Jefferson County, while the eastern portion is in Broadwater County, Montana.